 Health Infrastructure is currently in the early planning stages to construct key worker accommodation at Broken Hill under a separate program to the Broken Hill Health Service Redevelopment project.
-This planning will commence shortly with Project User Groups and site investigations.
+This planning will commence shortly with site investigations and Project User Groups.